 (A) Preparedness and prevention.
-Owners and operators of used oil processing and re-refining facilities must comply with the following requirements:
+Owners and operators of used oil processing and re-refining facilities shall comply with all of the following requirements:

-(c) Portable fire extinguishers, fire control equipment (including special extinguishing equipment, such as that using foam, inert gas, or dry chemicals), spill control equipment and decontamination equipment; and
+(c) Portable fire extinguishers, fire control equipment (including special extinguishing equipment, such as that using foam, inert gas, or dry chemicals), spill control equipment, and decontamination equipment .

 (d) Water at adequate volume and pressure to supply water hose streams, or foam producing equipment, or automatic sprinklers, or water spray systems.